Flaxseeds or Flax Oil: Which is Better for You?

 There is evidence that shows eating foods high in ALA and omega-3 fatty acids, in general, can help prevent heart disease.

-According to a study done by the University of Maryland Medical Center on alpha-linolenic acid, one of the best ways to prevent heart disease includes eating a diet “that is low in saturated and trans fats, and rich in monounsaturated and polyunsaturated fats, particularly omega-3 fatty acids.”
+According to the University of Maryland Medical Center on alpha-linolenic acid, one of the best ways to prevent heart disease includes eating a diet “that is low in saturated and trans fats, and rich in monounsaturated and polyunsaturated fats, particularly omega-3 fatty acids.”

 The same study also shows evidence that eating foods high in ALA can also be beneficial.
 Their research analyzed a number of studies, with outcomes in favor of this idea.